annaduan09/musa-5000-assignment-1/Assignment1.md

 ---
 # Introduction

-The capability to forecast housing values accurately has significant implications for urban planners, housing policymakers, local communities, and real estate stakeholders.
+The ability to accurately forecast home values is of great interest to urban planners, housing policymakers, local communities, and real estate stakeholders.
 This study delves into how specific neighborhood attributes within Philadelphia influence home sale values, thereby offering insights for urban planning strategies and housing policies.

 In their comprehensive research on predictive methodologies for housing values, Geerts and colleagues (2023) delineated several key variable types that could influence housing prices.
 These categories encompass structural attributes, temporal patterns, environmental conditions, and, importantly for our study, socioeconomic features.
-Drawing inspiration from their findings, our study zones in on the socioeconomic determinants, detailing the following attributes:
+Drawing inspiration from their findings, our study focuses on socioeconomic determinants, detailing the following attributes:

 * **Educational attainment**: Percent of residents over 25 with at least a bachelor’s degree (PCTBACHMOR)
 * **Vacancy**: Percent of housing units that are vacant (PCTVACANT)